raspberrypilearning/cd-dice-roller/en/step_9.md

 --- challenge ---

-## Challenge: more than 6 sides
+## Challenge: dice with more than six sides

 Some games like Dungeons and Dragons have unique dice that are not cubes.
-They have more or less than 6 sides.
-Edit your Dice Roller so the user can select the number of sides your dice will have.
-(Don't worry about using the dice images, just use the actual numbers like you did at the start of this project.)
+They may have more or less than six sides.
+Edit your Dice Roller so that the user can select the number of sides the dice will have.
+(Don't worry about using the dice images, just use the actual numbers like you did at the start of the project.)

 ![Dice with 4, 6, 8, 10, 12 and 20 sides](images/diceTypes.jpg)